 Smoking cigarettes, drinking alcohol to excess.
-These activities carry serious and well-known health risks, ranging from heart disease to diabetes, to cancer.
+These activities carry serious and well-known health risks, ranging from heart disease to dental problems to diabetes, to cancer.
 But researchers are now finding evidence of another, less publicized health risk: lifelong hearing problems.
 Read on to find out how your ears might be affected by this risky behavior.

 Cigarettes and your hearing: the facts

 Smoking has been associated with an increased risk of hearing loss, according to a study of over 50,000 participants over 8 years in Nicotine & Tobacco Research, published by Oxford University Press.